grpc/proposal/A29-xds-tls-security.md

 (**`CertificateProviderFactory`**) that is used to instantiate the plugin.
 The factory is identified by a unique name e.g. `"file_watcher"` that is also the identity of the plugin.
 The factory is used to instantiate the plugin after validating the received configuration.
-The framework uses deduping and reference counting mechanism to ensure that a plugin of a given kind and configuration is instantiated only once.
+The framework uses deduping and reference counting to ensure that a plugin of a given kind and configuration is instantiated only once.

-A plugin typically creates a new thread and a timer to periodically query and send a certificate (and the key) to all its watchers. **`FileWatcherCertificateProvider`** (aka `file_watcher` described [above][FILE-WATCHER-LINK]) is an implementation of the **`CertificateProvider`**.
-This plugin monitors configured file-paths in the file system and reads those files on updates to get the latest certificates and keys and provide those to the watchers after converting them to the canonical format e.g. `java.security.PrivateKey` and `java.security.cert.X509Certificate` in Java.
+A plugin typically creates a new thread and a timer to periodically query and send the certificate (and the key) to all its watchers. **`FileWatcherCertificateProvider`** (aka `file_watcher` described [above][FILE-WATCHER-LINK]) is an implementation of the **`CertificateProvider`**.
+This plugin monitors configured file-paths in the file system and reads those files on updates to get the latest certificates and keys and provide those to the watchers after converting them to the canonical format.
+For example, Java uses `java.security.PrivateKey` and `java.security.cert.X509Certificate` for a private key and a certificate respectively.

 ## Rationale

-gRPC has been steadily adding support for various xDS features including load balancing and advanced traffic management. xDS-based security was next in the roadmap and this proposal addresses that. gRPC makes a proxyless service mesh (PSM) possible.
+gRPC has been steadily adding support for various xDS features such as load balancing and advanced traffic management. xDS-based security was next in the roadmap and this proposal addresses that requirement. gRPC makes a proxyless service mesh (PSM) possible.
 A secure proxyless service mesh requires the security features described in this proposal.

 The Certificate Provider Plugin Framework provides a generic alternative to the SDS server/agent based solution and eliminates the dependency on the SDS protocol.
 An SDS